Pavel-Durov/blog/src/writing-interpreter-with-rust/README.md

 If we're not careful, `1+2*3` math expression can be evaluated as: `1+2*3 = (1+2)*3 = 9`.
 Which is obviously wrong, at least by the conventional definition of `+` and `*` math operations.
 We know that `1+2*3` should be evaluated as `1+(2*3) = 7`.

 We won't dive into how and why it worked; assume some magic is happening behind the scenes.
 But if you're curious, it is something to do with the fact that we just wrote an **LR** parser.
-Writing our grammar in this way forces the "correct" parsing with "correct" operation precedence.
-It essential mainly for arithmetic operations.
+Writing our grammar this way forces the "correct" parsing with "correct" operation precedence.
+It is essential mainly for arithmetic operations.
 Read more about it [here](https://tratt.net/laurie/blog/2020/which_parsing_approach.html) [5].

 # Summary

-We went through the steps of implementing our own interpreter using Rust programming language and `grmtools` `cfgrammar`, `lrlex` and `lrpar` libraries.
+We went through the steps of implementing our own interpreter using Rust programming language and `grmtools`: `cfgrammar`, `lrlex` and `lrpar` libraries.
 We went through the quickstart of `grmtools` [1] and added a bit more explanations of the terminology used.

-Illustrated Rust project example can be found [here](https://github.com/Pavel-Durov/blog/tree/main/src/writing-interpreter-with-rust).
+Rust project example can be found [here](https://github.com/Pavel-Durov/blog/tree/main/src/writing-interpreter-with-rust).

 This writing was for my own sake of understanding and the organisation of my thoughts as it was about knowledge sharing.